-Most of us go through our days unaware of the suddenness in which a car accident can occur.
+Most of us go through our days unaware of the suddenness in which a car accident can happen.
 You may be surprised to know that South Carolina car accidents occur with great frequency.
-In 2014, the South Carolina Department of Public Safety recorded over 119,000 collisions, or one traffic collision every 4.4 minutes.
-Some of these wrecks resulted in:
+In 2016, the South Carolina Department of Public Safety recorded over 140,000 collisions, which is equivalent to one traffic collision every 3.7 minutes.

 - Damage to property, such as cars that were damaged or totaled

 - Minor injuries to occupants, such as cuts, scrapes, and bruises

 - Serious or catastrophic injuries, like spine and neck injuries and traumatic brain injuries

 Determining how a car accident occurred is an important step in assigning fault.
 If you decide to file a lawsuit against the guilty driver or an insurance company who may be treating you unfairly, your attorney will need to determine how exactly the crash occurred and how it could have been prevented.
 Solid evidence is required for this step, which your injury lawyer can obtain.